MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-migration-learn-from-customers.md

 ### Prepare to handle varying responses

 In this large decentralized organization, there were varying levels of receptiveness and willingness to move to Power BI.
 Beyond concerns related to time and budget, there were staff who had made significant investments in building their skills in the former BI platform.
 So, the announcement about standardizing on Power BI wasn't news welcomed by everyone.
 Since each business unit has its own budget, individual business units could challenge decisions such as this one.
-Also, decisions were made centrally, and so they resulted in some challenges for the executive sponsor and BI leaders to handle.
+As IT tool decisions were made centrally, that resulted in some challenges for the executive sponsor and BI leaders to handle.

 > [!IMPORTANT]
 > Communication with leadership teams throughout the business units was critical to ensure they all understood the high-level organizational benefits of standardizing on Power BI.
 Effective communication became even more essential as the migration progressed and the decommissioning date of the legacy BI platform approached.